HamDerAndrew/Frigo/README.md

 email: "hoc@hoc.io"
 pass: "123"

-Clone/download and run it on an iPhone 10 or above.
+Clone/download and run it on an iPhone 10 or above for the best experience.